basvdijk/domusto-server/src/plugins/domusto-shell/readme.md

 ## Configuration

-1. Add the section below to your `config.js`
+1. Add the section below to your `config.ts`
 2. Restart DOMUSTO

 ```js